October 2163, Exilon 5

 ‘Can you make it with that thing on your shoulder?’ she asked, panting.

 ‘I think so.
-It’s heavier than I thought,’ Stephen said.
+It’s heavier than I thought.’
 His legs strained with the extra weight.
 ‘Run up ahead and open the entrance.
 I’m not going to have time to stop.’

-Serena raced towards the unremarkable cluster of rocks and the hidden entrance as if there had been a beacon flashing outside.
+Serena raced towards the unremarkable cluster of rocks and the hidden entrance.
 She pulled open the metal hatch and stood back.

 Stephen didn’t slow down.
-When he was within range he threw the wolf neatly through the hatch, vaulted over the top of the largest rock and propelled himself feet first through the opening, landing face to face with the dead wolf’s open eyes and snarling jaws.
-Serena jumped in behind him and pulled the hatch closed, securing it with metal bars on the inside.
+When he was within range he threw the wolf through the hatch, vaulted over the top of the largest rock and propelled himself feet first through the opening, landing face to face with the dead wolf’s open eyes and snarling jaws.
+Serena followed and pulled the hatch closed, securing it with metal bars on the inside.

-‘That was close,’ she said, releasing a short, relieved puff of air.
+‘That was close.’
+She released a short puff of air.